 S corporations report total income and expenses at the company level and pass through a share of net profit or loss to their individual shareholders.
 An S corporation must maintain excellent records of each shareholder's investment of cash or property.
 These records are crucial for establishing each shareholder's percentage of ownership in the company.

 S corporation accounting is generally the same as C corporation accounting in that income and expenses are reported at the corporate level.

 The nature of various types of income and expense are identified at the corporate level as well.

 S corps can choose an accounting method that's best suited to reporting the income and expenses of a particular company.
 They're not required to use the accrual method of accounting.
 They can choose the cash method or a hybrid method of accounting.

 Income and expenses retain their character when they're passed through to shareholders.
 For example, long term capital gains are passed through as long term capital gains.

 Accounting for Shareholder Capital

-The capital accounts come into play in two crucial parts of an S-Corporation's financial and tax reporting.
+The capital accounts come into play in two crucial aspects of an S corporation's financial and tax reporting.
 First, the capital accounts are reported on the company's balance sheets as shareholder equity and loans from shareholders.